 Her first commission was a series of 50 painted aprons for Home Depot and Romanoff Renovations.
 She has been mentored, inspired and cheered on by the various artists in her life: Lynn Matthews Noeker, Kim Burroughs, Sue Seagraves, Carolyn Schallmo, Pam Conelly, Courtney Bassett, Ali Shenk, Mollie Burpo, Margaret Harkness, Donna Campbell Allen, Andre Lucero and Amie Oliver.
 She is grateful for Donna Campbell Allen's advice to "do it how she wants" and to continue to be a storyteller through her art.
 She is very grateful for the art community she has found in Richmond.

 Her work has been included in Juried All Media shows at Crossroads Art Center, Richmond, VA, Art Works Gallery, Richmond, VA and BUYRVAart.com.
 Her painting "boxcaRVA" placed 2nd in BUYRVAart's "Spring in RVA" show.
 Her painting "Not the Last Casualty" placed 1st in Art Works Gallery's September 2017 Juried All Media Show.
 Her #RVA series was a solo show in The Skylight Gallery at Art Works in Richmond, VA in March of 2018.
 In April of 2018, two paintings from her Storyteller Series were featured in the “Faces Beyond Portraits” Exhibit at Uptown Gallery in Richmond, VA which was juried by Christopher Oliver, Asst.
 Curator of American Art at VMFA.
 Additionally, her work hangs in private collections in California, Washington, Illinois, North Carolina, Georgia, Texas, Virginia, New York, Missouri and Florida.
 She is a member of both Crossroads Art Center and Art Works Gallery.
-She is an in resident artist at Crossroads Art Center in Richmond, VA.
+She is a resident artist at Crossroads Art Center in Richmond, VA.